T0nyX1ang/PlagChecker4Python/README.md

 ## Update Notes:

+### Version 0.3.2
+* Fix a bug in detecting and deleting log files.
+* Change methods in detecting suspected plagiarism in Step 3.
+Use scores to judge.
+* Change a bit of log file contents.
+* **NOTICE: There is a potential defect: this code can't detect spaces well, so a file with elaborated construction might go wrong in certain cases.
+Handle this with care!**

 ### Version 0.3.1
 * Add verification for Python file extension(.py)
 * Change algorithm in Step 3 to reduce size.